-Take the motorcycle off of the rear wheel stand. ( p.
-62)
+Take the motorcycle off of the rear wheel stand. (p.
+65)

-Removing rear wheel
+Removing rear wheel 🔌

 - Raise the motorcycle with the rear wheel stand. ( p.
-62) - Press the brake caliper by hand on to the brake disc in order to press back the brake piston. - Remove nut 1.
-Remove chain adjuster 2. - Holding the rear wheel, withdraw the wheel spindle 3.
+65) - Remove nut 1.
+Remove chain adjuster 2.
+Holding the rear wheel, withdraw the wheel spindle 3. - Push the rear wheel forward as far as possible and take the chain off the rear sprocket.